saisyam/website/content/posts/how-to-scrape-google-reviews-using-python.md

 }
 ```
 ## Scraping the reviews page
 We have to sort the reviews by latest.
 We load the page in Splinter Browser component and do the click actions to sort the reviews.
 Once the page loads with sorted by latest reviews we will scroll the page until we get the desired number of reviews.
 Google uses dynamic loading of reviews, so we have to scroll down to load the next set of reviews.
-I just need the 300 latest reviews, ofcourse, count is a parameter to the scraping function.
+I just need 300 latest reviews, ofcourse, count is a parameter to the scraping function.

 The following code snippet will scroll the page until we get the desired number of reviews:
 ```python